 • Increase the exposure time several seconds in case the printed part left on the build platform is too tender: under cured

-• Decrease the exposure time several seconds in case the printed part left on the build platform is too brittle: over cured
+• Decrease the exposure time several seconds in case the printed part left on the build platform is too brittle or if the print adhered too much on the FEP: over cured

 • Once you find the right exposure times for printing 3Dtest1 well, then you can use them for printing 3Dtest2: the flat coin with supports shown below: